Suhasmashetti/auto_yield_frontend/README.md

    - Watch your balances update

 6. **Test Withdrawals**:
-   - Enter the amount of yUSDC you want to withdraw
+   - Enter the amount of BBC you want to withdraw
-   - Click "Withdraw yUSDC"
+   - Click "Withdraw BBC"
    - Approve the transaction
    - Receive USDC back to your wallet